How

 -

-retirement with few or no friends.
-Bear in mind
+You may wind up spending your retirement with few or no friends.
+Bear in

-that a recent study shows that having a few real
+mind that a recent study shows that having a few real good friends — much more so than close relatives or a lot of

-money - is the most important
+money — is the most

-factor in determining how long a person lives and
+important factor in determining how long a person lives and how much happiness he or she will

 experience.